goliatone/go-cms/docs/CMS_TDD.md

 9. **Soft Deletes**: All entities support `deleted_at` for data recovery and audit trails.

 10. **Scheduled Publishing**: Content and widgets support `publish_on` for future publishing.
+    - Jobs are enqueued through the shared scheduler interface (`pkg/interfaces.Scheduler`) and processed by the `internal/jobs.Worker`, which toggles publish state for content and pages and records audit entries.
+Hosts wiring their own scheduler must provide unique job keys and idempotent completion semantics so missed jobs can be retried safely.

 11. **Translation-First**: Every user-facing string is translatable from day one.

 12. **Minimal Dependencies**: The module keeps external dependencies to a minimum; internationalization delegates to `github.com/goliatone/go-i18n` behind a thin wrapper, persistence contracts are satisfied by adapters backed by `github.com/goliatone/go-persistence-bun` and `github.com/goliatone/go-repository-bun`, and caching decorators are provided by `github.com/goliatone/go-repository-cache`, while all other integrations flow through host-provided interfaces.

+13. **Pluggable Logging**: The runtime only depends on the leveled logging contracts declared in `pkg/interfaces/logger.go`.
+A thin console logger is used for tests and bootstrapping, while production deployments can drop in `github.com/goliatone/go-logger` (or any compatible provider) without introducing a mandatory module dependency.

-13. **Isolated Modules**: Each content type module (pages, blocks, menus, widgets) is independent with no direct dependencies on others.
+14. **Isolated Modules**: Each content type module (pages, blocks, menus, widgets) is independent with no direct dependencies on others.

 ## Entity Descriptions